lifespikes/serverless-mvc-app/README.md

 ## Requirements
 - [PHP 8.1](https://www.php.net/downloads.php)
-- [Composer](https://getcomposer.org/) _(Just necessary for the AWS SDK)_
+- [Composer](https://getcomposer.org/) _(Just necessary for the AWS SDK and Predis)_

 ## Credentials
-You can provide database and AWS credentials in the following ways:
+You can provide database, Redis, and AWS credentials in the following ways:
 - Environment variables
 - A `secrets.php` file in the root of the repository, it is similar to a `.env` file
   - The `secrets.example.php` file is a good template for starters